Tenneco (TEN) Q1 2017 Results - Earnings Call Transcript

 Brian C. Sponheimer - Gabelli Asset Management

-Just on the North American light vehicle market, maybe you have conversations with your customer base about build schedules.
-How much is going into build inventory ahead of some planned shutdowns for the back half of the year relative to just meeting demand in the marketplace right now?
+Just on the North American light vehicle market, maybe your conversations with your customer base about build schedules.
+How much is going into build inventory ahead of some plant shutdowns for the back half of the year relative to just meeting demand in the marketplace right now?

 Kenneth R. Trammell - Tenneco, Inc.